How Sugar affects immunity, sleep, mood, chronic disease risk etc.

 This book set me on a 2+year journey of living sugar free.
 It was a challenge to say the least and put me in good shape for my first pregnancy.
 I have to say though, my obsessiveness, made me somewhat difficult to live with and put me into my first state of orthorexia.
 It was truly a challenge to avoid sugar completely at that time nearly 30 years ago, and has gotten worse in more recent years, with the favoured replacement for fat and more recently gluten in processed foods being sugar or other simple carbohydrates.
 Unfortunately, I can’t claim to have remained sugar free all these years, and have been extremely challenged at times while raising 2 kids, but I am highly aware of its presence in my food and make it really worthwhile if I decide to partake.
 Avoiding it as much as possible in processed food, allows for more enjoyment of smaller amounts of sweets.

-With our first big sugar binge of the season, Halloween just passed, let’s look at some of the affects of sugar on the body and how and why it can and should be avoided.
+With our first big sugar binge of the season, Halloween, let’s look at some of the affects of sugar on the body and how and why it can and should be avoided.

 How to avoid sugar:

 Sugar is well hidden in many processed foods and disguised under many names, so label reading is imperative to avoid the unintended sources.
 Look for names such as brown sugar, glucose, fructose (and any other –ose names), high fructose corn syrup, malt syrup etc. But don’t be tempted to substitute artificial sweeteners.
-They are known to cause many unwanted side effects, such as headaches, rashes etc, and they have been found to contribute to weight gain rather than encourage it.
+They are known to cause many unwanted side effects, such as headaches, rashes, neurological problems, allergic reactions etc, and they have been found to contribute to weight gain rather than prevent it.

 These sweeteners are found in some surprising places and once you give them up, you will find them to be sickeningly sweet to the taste.
 Look for them in sauces, dressings, processed meats, cereals, breads and other baked goods, frozen entrees, and most processed food.